Robbie-Corcoran/Cocktail-Compass-Backend/README.md

 - Search for cocktails
 - Display a list of cocktails
 - View detailed information about each cocktail, including its name, ingredients, instructions, and an example presentation
+- Show random cocktails
+- Save cocktails as Favourites

 ##  Upcoming Features

 - Search by ingredients.
-- Save favourite cocktails for later.
 - Keep track of drinks you've tried and leave a review.
 - NEW cocktail page where similar and recommended cocktails can be dispalyed, as well as tips for making.